johntchampion/web-messages/README.md

 ## Production Deployment

-This setup is designed for local development.
-For production deployment:
+This setup is configured for local development with hot-reload and development dependencies.
+For production deployment, you'll need to:

-1. Update environment variables in `.env` for production values
+1. **Use Production Dockerfiles**: Create production Dockerfiles (without `.dev` suffix) that:
+   - Build optimized production bundles
+   - Use `NODE_ENV=production`
+   - Don't include development dependencies
+   - Don't use bind mounts (code should be copied into image)
+2. **Update docker-compose.yml**: Reference production Dockerfiles instead of `Dockerfile.dev`
+3. **Environment Configuration**:
-2. Set secure passwords and secrets
+   - Set secure passwords and secrets
-3. Configure proper CORS settings
+   - Configure proper CORS settings
+   - Set `NODE_ENV=production`
+4. **Infrastructure**:
-4. Use a reverse proxy (nginx) for the frontend
+   - Use a reverse proxy (nginx/Caddy) for SSL termination
-5. Enable SSL/TLS certificates
+   - Enable SSL/TLS certificates (Let's Encrypt)
-6. Set up proper database backups
+   - Set up proper database backups and persistence
-7. Configure email service (SendGrid) if using email features
+   - Configure email service (SendGrid) if using email features
+5. **Security**:
+   - Remove or secure exposed ports
+   - Use Docker secrets for sensitive values
+   - Implement rate limiting and security headers

 ## License